timothyf1/msc-dissertation/README.md

 This is the repository for my Msc Computing Dissertation.

+For the code at submission see the branch [submission-code](https://github.com/timothyf1/msc-dissertation/tree/submission-code)

 There are two parts to this project.

 - Data processing to produce a set of alert points